cheshyre/cheshyre.github.io/README.md

 # Renormalized

 Welcome to my personal site.
 While I am not particularly interested in writing much, occasionally I will use this to say things that I feel need to be said, usually relating to topics in physics, music, and computer science.
-The primary goal of the site, however, is for me to get some hands on experience in developing a lean, optimized, yet feature-rich, static site.
+The primary goal of the site, however, is for me to get some hands on experience in developing a lean, optimized, yet feature-rich static site.

 ## Setting Up the Repo